-Identifying seed varieties that deserve to be “known and grown” for their agronomic and culinary value to our region.
+Identifying seed varieties that deserve to be “known and grown” for their agronomic, culinary and cultural value to our region.

 Kitchen Cultivars focuses on a fundamental resource for Hudson Valley farming: seeds.
 In partnership with Seedshed, we facilitate collaboration among farmers and culinary professionals to increase the planting and popularity of delicious crops that are well suited to the region’s ecology and cultures.
 We’ve created taste experiences for the public, conducted horticultural trials, and built seed supply and market demand for these distinctive foods.

 The project is inspired by Hank’s X-tra Special Baking Bean, a nearly extinct legume hailing from Ghent, New York, that is now back in rotation.

 Hank’s X-tra Special Baking Bean has a roughly 60-year history.
 Peg Lotvin, Hank’s daughter, discovered a small stash of her father’s prized beans in a glass jar at his house after his passing and donated the last few pounds of this local treasure to Hudson Valley Seed Company (HVSC), in Accord, New York, along with recollections of her father’s growing objectives and some history of its culinary use.
 Since then, HVSC has kept this bean alive in limited quantities for home gardeners.
 Years ago, Hank’s X-tra Special was served at a variety of town functions in Ghent.
 They were not only delicious, but were an edible symbol of community that literally brought people together from the garden plot to the table.

 In the spring of 2015, Kitchen Cultivars was launched when a reserve of 14 pounds of beans was divided between 6 regional growers, planted and monitored throughout the season.
 The harvest was a success, and Hank garnered significant attention from chefs, media and the public.